pettmatt/Climb/README.md

 The master branch includes a version with a build version which provides a hassle-free way to launch the game from `\bin\Release\net5.0`.
 Just launch the game through `Loppuprojekti.exe`-file.

+The application can also run with Docker.
+[Link to the docker hub page](https://hub.docker.com/r/pettmatt/climb)

 ## Run with .NET

 Be sure to install .NET library.
 To check if you have .NET installed use `dotnet --version` command in terminal.